Ethmocephaly

 Ethmocephaly is a type of cephalic disorder caused by holoprosencephaly.
-Ethmocephaly is the least common facial anomaly.
+Ethmocephaly is the rarest phenotypic variant of a group of defects called the holoprosencephaly (HPE) malformation sequence; other variants include cebocephaly, cyclopia, and median cleft palate.
 It consists of a proboscis separating narrow-set eyes with an absent nose and microphthalmia (abnormal smallness of one or both eyes).
 Cebocephaly, another facial anomaly, is characterized by a small, flattened nose with a single nostril situated below incomplete or underdeveloped closely set eyes.

 The least severe in the spectrum of facial anomalies is the median cleft lip, also called premaxillary agenesis.